Renaissance: Hungary

-Renaissance in the Low Countries
+Low Countries

 Culture in the Netherlands at the end of the 15th century was influenced by the Italian Renaissance through trade via Bruges, which made Flanders wealthy.
 Its nobles commissioned artists who became known across Europe.
 In science, the anatomist Andreas Vesalius led the way; in cartography, Gerardus Mercator's map assisted explorers and navigators.
 In art, Dutch and Flemish Renaissance painting ranged from the strange work of Hieronymus Bosch to the everyday life depictions of Pieter Brueghel the Elder.

+Erasmus was arguably the Netherlands' best known humanist and Catholic intellectual during the Renaissance.

 Northern Europe

 The Renaissance in Northern Europe has been termed the "Northern Renaissance".
 While Renaissance ideas were moving north from Italy, there was a simultaneous southward spread of some areas of innovation, particularly in music.
 The music of the 15th-century Burgundian School defined the beginning of the Renaissance in music, and the polyphony of the Netherlanders, as it moved with the musicians themselves into Italy, formed the core of the first true international style in music since the standardization of Gregorian Chant in the 9th century.
-The culmination of the Netherlandish school was in the music of the Italian composer Palestrina.
+The culmination of the Netherlandish school was in the music of the Italian composer Giovanni Pierluigi da Palestrina.
 At the end of the 16th century Italy again became a center of musical innovation, with the development of the polychoral style of the Venetian School, which spread northward into Germany around 1600.
+In Denmark, the Renaissance sparked the translation of the works of Saxo Grammaticus into Danish as well as Frederick II and Christian IV ordering the redecoration or construction of several important works of architecture, i.e. Kronborg, Rosenborg and Børsen.
+Danish astronomer Tycho Brahe greatly contributed to turn astronomy into the first modern science and also helped launch the Scientific Revolution.

 The paintings of the Italian Renaissance differed from those of the Northern Renaissance.
 Italian Renaissance artists were among the first to paint secular scenes, breaking away from the purely religious art of medieval painters.
 Northern Renaissance artists initially remained focused on religious subjects, such as the contemporary religious upheaval portrayed by Albrecht Dürer.
-Later, the works of Pieter Bruegel influenced artists to paint scenes of daily life rather than religious or classical themes.
+Later, the works of Pieter Bruegel the Elder influenced artists to paint scenes of daily life rather than religious or classical themes.
 It was also during the Northern Renaissance that Flemish brothers Hubert and Jan van Eyck perfected the oil painting technique, which enabled artists to produce strong colors on a hard surface that could survive for centuries.
 A feature of the Northern Renaissance was its use of the vernacular in place of Latin or Greek, which allowed greater freedom of expression.
 This movement had started in Italy with the decisive influence of Dante Alighieri on the development of vernacular languages; in fact the focus on writing in Italian has neglected a major source of Florentine ideas expressed in Latin.
 The spread of the printing press technology boosted the Renaissance in Northern Europe as elsewhere, with Venice becoming a world center of printing.